siteraiser/Dragon-Dropping/README.md

 # Dragon-Dropping
 Drag and drop html editor

-Any .box with an .item in it will have drop targets added around the .item(s) as soon as an item drag is intitiated.
-In this example the .box-es are Bootstrap4 rows.
+Any .box and .item elements will have drop targets added (in or around an item) when an item drag is intitiated. .box-es are the top level containers and in this example are addinionally Bootstrap4 rows.